-If you are covered, your eligible dependents may be covered for medical, dental, prescription drug, vision care, hearing aid and dependent life insurance benefits.
+If you are covered, your eligible dependents may also be covered if your employer pays for family coverage.
 Eligible dependents include your:

-- lawful spouse; - unmarried Children, until December 31 of the year in which they reach age 19; - unmarried Children, until they reach age 25, if they are full-time students at an accredited educational institution; - unmarried Disabled Children of any age, who are primarily dependent upon you for support; and - dependent parents (if you are not married and have no eligible dependent Children, you may cover a parent(s) who lives in the United States and is claimed as a dependent on your federal income tax return for the preceding year).
+- lawful spouse; - unmarried Children, until December 31 of the year in which they reach age 19; - unmarried Children, until they reach age 25 if they are full-time students at an accredited educational institution; and - unmarried Disabled Children of any age who are primarily dependent upon you for support.